TheOnlyMrCat/polystrip/README.md

 ```

 More examples can be found in the [examples](examples) directory, and can be run with `cargo run --example <name>`.

+## Building shaders

+All shaders are precompiled into the `gen/` directory.
+If any shader is updated, the corresponding `.spv` should be updated
+as well.
+The Makefile in the top level of this repository will update any modified shaders.

+Building these shaders requires a copy of a compiler such as the Google-owned [shaderc](https://github.com/google/shaderc).
+The Makefile will try running the compiler program by name `glslc`.
+If this is not the correct name, run the Makefile with
+`make GLSLC=name`.

 ## License